Route 261 (Delaware–Pennsylvania): Pennsylvania

 PA 261 begins at the Delaware state line and continues northeast on two-lane undivided Foulk Road through Bethel Township in Delaware County, passing through residential areas as it crosses Zebley Road in the community of Zebleys Corner.
 In the community of Booths Corner, PA 261 intersects PA 491, at which point the road passes a few businesses.
 North of this intersection, the road runs between a tank farm to the west and Bethel Springs Elementary School to the east prior to crossing Bethel Road and entering wooded residential neighborhoods.
-PA 261 ends at an interchange with US 322, with Foulk Road continuing northeast as State Route 3029, an unsigned quadrant route, to an intersection with Concord Road just west of that road's junction with Valleybrook Road/Chelsea Road in the community of Chelsea.
+PA 261 intersectsn with State Route 3038, signed as Garnet Mine Road, which provides access to and from US 322 westbound.
+After crossing an overpass over US 322, PA 261 reaches its northern terminus at an intersection with State Route 3029, which provides access to and from US 322 eastbound.
+Foulk Road continues northeast as State Route 3029, an unsigned quadrant route, to an intersection with Concord Road just west of that road's junction with Valleybrook Road/Chelsea Road in the community of Chelsea.

 PA 261 has an annual average daily traffic count ranging from a high of 9,400 vehicles between the Delaware state line and PA 491 to a low of 7,200 vehicles between the Bethel Road intersection and US 322.